ulrichSchreiner/mockserver/README.md

 Mock your external REST API's with a local mock server.

 You have to write a short `yaml` file and start this server.
 It will respond to the given endpoints with the specified content.
+You can use static ouput or render header, request or path variables from the request into the output.

 Example:
 ~~~yaml